 Make decisions ethically and professionally based on a comprehensive understanding of the knowledge and skills required of an owner/manager of the applicable business licence class pursuant to the Funeral, Burial and Cremation Services Act, 2002 (FBCSA).

-The Bereavement Authority of Ontario, the provincial regulator, has approved that students of the Funeral Director, Class 2 program shall complete a six-month work placement before they can be licensed.
+The provincial regulator, Bereavement Authority of Ontario, requires students to complete a six-month work placement before they can be licensed.
 To progress into Semester 3, students must start a full-time (paid) work placement in a funeral home after they have successfully completed exams in Semester 2.
 Semesters 3 and 4 are completed by distance and many of the assignments are based on the practical experience they are gaining in the funeral home.
 Humber assists students to find their placements by working with our industry partners to identify openings.
 Students are responsible for finding their own work placement with a licensed Ontario funeral establishment.

 The Humber Experience